TritonNetworking/opera-sim/README.md

 # opera-sim
-Packet-level simulation code to model Opera and other networks from the 2020 NSDI paper "Expanding across time to deliver bandwidth efficieny and low latency"
+Packet-level simulation code to model Opera and other networks from the 2020 NSDI paper "Expanding across time to deliver bandwidth efficiency and low latency"

 ## Requirements: